spraakbanken/korp-frontend/doc/frontend_devel.md

 ### Code format

 The code should be formatted using Prettier, with the supplied `.prettierrc`.
 It is possible to make your editor do this automatically on save.
-Otherwise, run prettier before commiting (`yarn run prettier app/scripts/my_file.js`).
+Otherwise, run prettier before committing (`yarn run prettier app/scripts/my_file.js`).

 We use [Babel](https://babeljs.io/) to transform modern Javascript to something that works in all browsers.
 A non-exhaustive list of features available is: https://babeljs.io/docs/en/learn .

 Use modern features where it looks good.
 Always use `const` or `let` instead of `var`.

-Identifiers should be in camel case (although our old Korp code may have some identifiers that uses snake case left).
+Identifiers should be in camel case (although our old Korp code may still have some identifiers that uses snake case).

 Aim to write code that is easily understood, and supplement with comments as needed.
 Update comments as a part of a pull request when something changes so that the comments are no longer valid.